iclr-blogposts/2024/_posts/2024-05-07-practitioners-guide-explaining-gnns-graphmask.md

 Once a new model has been instrumented with the necessary functions, it must be further integrated with the GraphMask codebase to run training and inference.
 The examples in the repository are good guides for what is required.
-The model should be included in the [list of available models](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/utils/experiment_utils.py#L37-L48), bearing in mind that the 'full model' is likely to include layers in addition to the GNN (for example, their [`SrlModel`](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/problems/srl/srl_model.py)).
+The model should be included in the [list of available models](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/utils/experiment_utils.py#L37-L48), bearing in mind that the 'full model' is likely to include layers in addition to the GNN (see their [`SrlModel`](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/problems/srl/srl_model.py)).
 The task must also be added to the [list of problems](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/utils/experiment_utils.py#L24-L35), and a corresponding [problem class](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/code/problems/srl/srl_problem.py) created.
 Once the model has been integrated, GraphMask is trained via the [`run_analysis.py`](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/run_analysis.py) script.
 Note that although the repository also includes code for [training GNNs](https://github.com/MichSchli/GraphMask/blob/153565a28655fdabd90f3d4c4ed539437b1c4d81/train_model.py), models can be trained using existing code outside of GraphMask.

 ### Training

-After integrating a new model with the GraphMask repository, the existing code handles the training of the probe.
+After a new model is integrated with the GraphMask repository, the existing code handles the training of the probe.
 GraphMask can be used without understanding how the probe model is trained.
 Still, this knowledge will be helpful during hyperparameter optimisation and when dealing with difficulty fitting a probe, as we will discuss later.

 GraphMask is optimised according to two objectives: mask out as many edges as possible in the model while maintaining the model's behaviour.
 Jointly, these objectives mean that GraphMask produces a minimal explanation for the model's behaviour: an explanation containing only the edges used by the model to make some prediction.
-The model's behaviour must stay the same.
-If removing some set of edges yields different behaviour, then the remaining do not faithfully explain the original behaviour.

 > As long as the prediction relying on the sparsified graph is the same as when using the original one, we can interpret masked messages as superfluous.
 > — Schlichtkrull et al., 2021 (page 5)